 An axis is positioned to 0° , with the result that subsequently the actual position of the axis is exactly 0° .
 A further modulo travel command to 360° in positive direction results in a full turn, with the subsequent modulo position of the axis of once again being exactly 0° .

 If the axis comes to a stop somewhat in front of or behind the target position for mechanical reasons, the next travel command does not behave as one would expect.

-If the actual position lies slightly below 0° (see fig. Calibration with cam, below left), a new travel command to 0° in the positive direction leads only to a minimal movement.
-The deviation that arose beforehand is compensated and the position is subsequently exactly 0° once more.
-If the position lies slightly above 0° , however, the same travel command leads to a full revolution in order to reach the exact position of 0° again.
+- If the actual position lies slightly below 0° (see fig. Effect of the modulo tolerance window modulo target position 0° in positive direction A), a new travel command to 0° in the positive direction leads only to a minimal movement.
+The deviation that arose beforehand is compensated and the position is subsequently exactly 0° once more. - If the position lies slightly above 0° (see fig. Effect of the modulo tolerance window modulo target position 0° in positive direction B), however, the same travel command leads to a full revolution in order to reach the exact position of 0° again.
 This problem occurs if complete turns by 360° or multiples of 360° were initiated.
 For positioning to an angle that is significantly different from the current modulo position, the travel command is unambiguous.

-In order to solve the problem, a "Modulo tolerance window" (Index 0x8020:0F [ 153]) can be parameterized.
+In order to solve the problem, a "Modulo tolerance window" (Index 0x8040:0F [ 192]) can be parameterized.
 This ensures that small deviations from the position that are within the window do not lead to different axis behavior.
 If, for example, a window of 1° is parameterized, in the case described above the axis will behave identically, as long the actual position is between 359° and 1°.

-If the position exceeds 0° by less than 1°, the axis is re-positioned in positive direction at a modulo start.
+• If the position exceeds 0° by less than 1° (see fig. Effect of the modulo tolerance window - modulo target position 0° in positive direction D), the axis is re-positioned in positive direction at a modulo start.
 In both cases, a target position of 0° therefore leads to minimum movement to exactly 0°.
 A target position of 360° leads to a full turn in both cases.